Prof. Dr. Marcus Koch

 Selected other projects

-Principles of Crucifer Evolution, DFG-Project: Crucifers (Brassicaceae, Cruciferae) are a large family comprising some 340 genera and approximately 4,000 species.
+Principles of Crucifer Evolution: Crucifers (Brassicaceae, Cruciferae) are a large family comprising some 340 genera and approximately 4,000 species.
 The family includes important crops as well as several model species in various fields of plant research.
 Meanwhile, we have nearly complete coverage of a molecular-systematic characterization of all genera.
-And, in addition numerous phylogenetic hypothesis based on various genes from the plastome, nuclear and mitochondrial DNA are available enabling us to provide first robust and reliable family-wide phylogenetic trees.
-The Brassicaceae are characterized by frequently occurring hybridization and poly-ploidization, which, as a consequence, is greatly affecting genome size and structure, but also any mode of speciation.
-Nonetheless, it is still unclear if the evolution of the Brassicaceae on the various taxonomic/temporal levels and of its evolutionary lineages is mostly or even best explained by multiple radiation events.
+And, in addition, numerous phylogenetic hypothesis based on various genes from the plastome, nuclear and mitochondrial DNA are available enabling us to provide first robust and reliable family-wide phylogenetic trees.
+The Brassicaceae are characterized by frequently occurring hybridization and polyploidization, which, as a consequence, is greatly affecting genome size and structure, but also any mode of speciation.
+Nonetheless, it is still unclear if the evolution of the Brassicaceae on the various taxonomic/temporal levels and with its evolutionary lineages is mostly or even best explained by multiple radiation events.
 A fact that can also account for the difficulties to resolve deep phylogenetic relationships within the family.
-Herein we are aiming to use the actually available knowledge and phylogenetic data and a phylogenetic backbone to address these principles questions of crucifer evolution by adding genome size data across the whole family.
+Herein we are aiming to use the actually available knowledge and phylogenetic data and a phylogenetic backbone to address these principle questions of crucifer evolution by adding genome size data across the whole family.

 BrassiBase: Tools and biological resources to study characters and traits in the Brassicaceae (DFG - SSP1529) We aim to develop a system of cross-referenced information and resources on Brassicaceae taxonomy, systematics, evolution, chromosome numbers, accurate enumeration of all species, traits and characters and germplasm resources.
 Biological, molecular and evolutionary knowledge is exponentially increasing in the mustard family (Brassicaceae, Cruciferae).
 However, because of the complex and overwhelming biological diversity in the family, it is difficult for non-specialists in this plant family to put any research result in a larger evolutionary framework.
 Many species are remarkable study objects but rarely available.
 Biological material and resources, either collected directly in the wild or held in germplasm collections, is often taxonomically mis-itentified; and very rarely the material is further characterized and documented.
 There is also no family-wide and comprehensive survey of character and trait distribution despite the fact that we approached a reliable phylogenetic framework quite recently.
 In order to close these various gaps and provide the full potential of research focusing on the adaptive characters and character-trait evolution in the Brassicaceae, we will provide a comprehensive documentation of the taxonomy and systematics of the entire family.
 This will include a database with all the relevant taxonomic, systematic and phylogenetic literature; a comprehensive data collection of characters and traits including all potentially adaptive traits scientists participating in SSP 1529 are interested in; a DNA-based identification tool for genera and species; electronic interactive keys for the identification of genera and species, and a setup of a carefully selected and documented germplasm collection representing the entire family.
 Basic research will be conducted to provide first and comparative insights into the evolution of characters and traits over the whole family utilizing also the data collected during the project.
 The results and framework provided herein will be the basis and starting point for other projects focusing in more details on individual characters and traits – inside and outside SSP 1529 “Adaptomics”.